-From bulletproof coffee to intermittent fasting, the ketogenic diet seems to be everywhere these days!
-But is the keto diet just a fad, or a key part of a healthy lifestyle?
+From Bulletproof coffee to intermittent fasting, the ketogenic diet seems to be everywhere these days!
+But is the keto diet just a fad or a key part of a healthy lifestyle?
 We took a closer look at this low-carb diet to help you find answers to these questions.Jump to Recipe

-The ketogenic diet is a special form of low-carb nutrition.
-Originally developed as a way to help epilepsy patients in the 1920s, it’s a high-protein and low-fat, low-carbohydrate diet.
+A ketogenic diet is a special form of low-carb nutrition.
+Originally developed to help epilepsy patients in the 1920s, it’s a high-protein and low-fat, low-carbohydrate diet.

 During a ketogenic diet, 75% of your calories come from fat, 20% from protein, and only about 5% from carbohydrates.
-That means you say goodbye to pasta, bread, and other bakery products, sugar, sweets, etc..
-Instead load up with fat-rich foods such as meat, fish, eggs, and cheese.
-You also include large quantities of vegetables, salad, and nuts.
+That means you say goodbye to pasta, bread, and other bakery products, sugar, sweets, etc. Instead, load up with fat-rich foods such as meat, fish, eggs, and cheese.
+You can also include large quantities of vegetables, salad, and nuts.

 Our brain normally needs glucose to work, which our body obtains from simple carbohydrates.
 Glucose is in our blood.
 It enters the cells through the blood sugar-lowering hormone insulin.
 We store unused energy as fat.
-So if we load up on too much pasta, bread, or sweets, our body stores it as fat.
+So if we load up on too much pasta, bread, or sweets, our body stores that unused energy in fat deposits.

 But if someone sticks with a low-carb, low-glucose eating plan instead of burning sugar, it burns fat.
 This concept puts your body into a state of ketosis.
-This means that our body takes the necessary energy from fat due to the carbohydrate deficiency.
+This means that our body takes the necessary energy from fat due to carbohydrate deficiency and starts producing ketones.
 As a result, our fat reserves melt.

-During the so-called gluconeogenesis and ketogenesis, the triglycerides (fats) from the fatty tissue can be mobilized and converted into glucose and ketone bodies.
+During the so-called gluconeogenesis and ketogenesis, the triglycerides (fats) from the fatty tissue can be mobilized and converted into glucose and ketones.
 Our body uses them as an energy source.

-However, studies have shown that after one or two years, ketogenic dieters usually regain the initial weight loss.
+However, studies have shown that ketogenic dieters usually regain the initial weight loss after one or two years.
 Many have stopped the diet and re-integrated foods containing carbohydrates into their diet.